evkx/evkx.github.io/content/models/byd/seagull/Seagull_38kWh/_index.md

 ## Lights

 The standard headlights use LED technology.

-In addition, the standard taillights use LED technology.
+The standard taillights use LED technology.

 ## Advanced driver assistance systems